jtung0705/cse15l-lab-reports/index.md

 [user@sahara ~/lecture1/messages]$ cd
 [user@sahara ~]$
 ```
+I got the output because if you type ``cd`` without any parameters, I believe it would go to the home directory.
+This output is not an error.
 > cd directory

 ```
 [user@sahara ~]$ cd lecture1
 [user@sahara ~/lecture1]$
  ```
+I got this output because if you type ``cd [directory]``, it will change directory to the location.
+Not an error.
 > cd file

 ```
 [user@sahara ~/lecture1/messages]$ cd zh-cn.txt
 bash: cd: zh-cn.txt: Not a directory
 ```
+I got this output because if you type ``cd [file]``, you cannot change directory to a file.
+The error is because it is not a directory.

 -------------------

 # ls commands